Book Arts & Printmaking (MFA)

-This master’s program offers additional disciplines such as book binding, digital printmaking, intaglio relief, lithography, relief/etching, photography and silk screening.
+This master’s program focuses on book binding and book production; printmaking media such as letterpress, intaglio, relief, lithography, non-silver photographic processes, screen-printing and digital printmaking processes; and papermaking techniques.
 While you can study all types of book arts and printmaking, you may choose to concentrate in a particular medium.
-We encourage students to cultivate a hybrid methodology among these disciplines, delving into text as well as image, the temporal and the spatial, the three-dimensional and the two-dimensional and the traditional as well as the experimental.
+We encourage students to cultivate a hybrid methodology among these disciplines, delving into text and image, the temporal and the spatial, the three-dimensional and the two-dimensional and the traditional as well as the experimental.

 Truly interdisciplinary by design, the Book Arts and Printmaking (MFA) program will provide you with access to myriad vibrant artistic and cultural programming across the University, including exhibitions, performances and more.
 Students are encouraged to embrace and experiment with other artistic disciplines in the university — Photography, Graphic Design, Sculpture and others— to fully realize their visual voices.

 Book Arts and Printmaking students participate in a professional print and book collaboration with renowned artists during their second year in the Atelier course.
 For example, in spring 2022, artist Mark Thomas Gibson completed an editioned print with UArts MFA students and our master printer; artists James Siena and Wardell Milan have also completed editions with us.
 Additionally, high-caliber professionals engage and critique with students each semester.